Should you invest in gold or bitcoin?

 At present, ecological issues are interfering in many areas of everyday life.
-When building, for example, it seems logical to turn to sustainable materials or to be interested in detail in the eco-responsible construction.
-In the field of investments too, a number of questions arise.
+When building, for example, it seems logical to turn to sustainable materials or to take a detailed interest in eco-responsible construction.
+In the area of investment too, a number of questions arise.
 Reconciling profitable investments and ecology is a real headache.
-Should we instead invest in raw materials or turn to new markets such as cryptocurrencies?
+Should we instead invest in commodities or turn to new markets such as cryptocurrencies?
 We take stock.

 Raw materials vs. cryptomonnaies

-When you buy raw materials, you invest most of the time in a natural resource or a product of agriculture: oil, gold, silver, cotton, coffee or other.
-It is usually a physical asset of natural origin.
-Raw materials have the distinction of being fungible, that is to say interchangeable.
+When we buy raw materials, we invest most of the time in a natural resource or an agricultural product: oil, gold, silver, cotton, coffee or other.
+It is generally a physical asset of natural origin.
+The raw materials have the particularity of being fungible, that is to say interchangeable.

 The cryptocurrency market is fundamentally different.
-We are talking here about digital coins that exist only through their blockchains.
-A blockchain or blockchain is a system in which data is shared among all users in the network.
-The organization by blockchain thus makes it possible to guarantee the authenticity of said data.
-There is a wide variety of cryptocurrencies but bitcoin is undoubtedly the best known.
+We are talking here about digital currencies that exist only through their blockchains.
+A blockchain or blockchain is a system in which data is shared among all users on the network.
+The organization by blockchain therefore makes it possible to guarantee the authenticity of said data.
+There is a wide variety of cryptocurrencies, but bitcoin is arguably the most famous.
 Unlike the commodities market, the cryptocurrency market is unregulated.
-It is also considered very volatile.
+It is also known to be very volatile.

 How to buy gold or bitcoins?

-It is very simple to invest in commodities or cryptocurrencies.
-To do this, do not necessarily buy the assets but you can just buy CFD derivatives.
-Justuse an android mobile trading application to gain access to 24 hours on 24, 7 days on 7.
-This type of tool therefore makes it possible to simultaneously invest in different markets.
+It is very easy to invest in commodities or cryptocurrencies.
+To do this, you do not necessarily have to buy the assets but you can be satisfied with acquiring derivative products such as CFDs.
+Justuse an android mobile trading application to gain access to markets 24 hours a day, 24 days a week.
+This type of tool therefore makes it possible to invest simultaneously in different markets.

-Both investments are very different in terms of return prospects.
-If we compare the evolution of the price of gold with that of the price of bitcoin, we find that the price of gold is much more stable than that of cryptocurrency.
-It is not uncommon for the price of Bitcoin to rise sharply in just a few days.
-On the month of May 2019 for example, the price of Bitcoin has climbed by more than 50% to go down thereafter.
-It is therefore important to evaluate your risk aversion before investing in these markets and to balance your portfolio.
+The two investments are very different in terms of return prospects.
+If we compare the evolution of the price of gold with that of the price of bitcoin, we see that the price of gold is much more stable than that of cryptocurrency.
+It is not uncommon for the price of Bitcoin to rise sharply within a few days.
+In May 2019, for example, the price of Bitcoin climbed more than 50% and then fell again.
+It is therefore important to assess your risk aversion before investing in these markets and balancing your portfolio.

 Is bitcoin bad for the environment?

-We have often heard about the energy-consuming nature of bitcoin.
+We have often heard about the energy consuming nature of bitcoin.
 Cryptocurrency is created by a mining system that uses the computing power of computers.
-In this context, large amounts of energy are consumed.
-However, this energy consumption must be put in perspective with other factors, including the overall consumption of the traditional banking sector.
+In this context, significant amounts of energy are consumed.
+This energy consumption must however be put into perspective with other factors including the overall consumption of the traditional banking sector.
 If we compare all the energy used by the big banks to that used by cryptocurrencies, we could indeed have some surprises.

 Nevertheless, it is true that the bitcoin mining system is problematic.
 This is one of the reasons why more and more cryptocurrencies use an algorithm different from that of bitcoin.
 If you want to make an environmentally responsible investment, it may be interesting to turn to these alternatives.